ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 Hooray!
 You've just built the fundamentals of a social network!
 Now it's time to take those users and associate more data with them in the form of restaurants and their reviews.

-## Step 2: Creating and Viewing Restaurants 🍔
+## Step 2: Creating and Viewing Tweets 🍔

 ### Restaurant Models 🍚 - `models/models.js (RestaurantSchema)`